Before, during, and after landslides

 Be aware of your environment.
 If you travel or are on vacation somewhere, look around and make sure you understand where the threat may be.
 Look out for slopes and tricky landscapes.
 Contact your local authorities and tell them about your observations.

 When you drive around hills or mountains, keep your eyes and ears open for signs of debris falling.
 Plan communications with your family so that you know where they are and what you will do in an event of a landslide.
 Have an emergency kit in a safe and reliable place.
 Talk to neighbors and discuss an escape plan.
 If possible, evacuate before it happens.

 During a landslide:

-Landslides and mudslides happen very fast and there may be very little time to act.
+Landslides and mudslides happen very fast, and there may be very little time to act.
 Move away quickly from the path of the mudflow or landslide to another location.
 Do not try to stay close and take photographs.
-Landslide debris move from uphill to downhill, therefore, avoid low-lying areas or valleys.
+Landslide debris moves from uphill to downhill, therefore avoid low-lying areas or valleys.
 If there is a way to sound an alarm, do so.

-Listen and look out for signs of further flows in that area, as the flowing debris often knock against surrounding slopes and sets off new flows.
+Listen and look out for signs of further flows in that area, as the flowing debris often knocks against surrounding slopes and sets off new flows.

 After a landslide: